-Why is useful to conduct NPS all the time?
+Why is useful to conduct NPS continously?

-Net Promoter Score doesn’t just measure user loyalty and provide you with valuable feedback - it also gives you signals and predictability about churn, retention, and revenue.
+Net Promoter Score doesn’t just measure user loyalty and provide you with valuable feedback - it also gives you signals and predictability about churn, customer retention, and revenue.

 Futhermore, NPS is directly correlated with revenue.
 According to the London School of Economics, an average increase of 7 in NPS correlates with a 1% growth in revenue.

 According to ProfitWell, one of the main factors that goes into predicting a startup’s future growth is retention.
 Patrick, Founder of ProfitWell, concluded that now it's more important to fight bad retention than ever before.
 Mainly because: